 The pandemic made things difficult, of course, in terms of getting performances, though the Choir of Selwyn College, Cambridge premiered The Angel and the Unicorn (for which I had translated a poem by Rilke) in 2020.
 You can watch the performance here:

 Master of the Queen’s Music Judith Weir thought it was ‘gorgeous’.
 The composer Howard Skempton said: ‘I agree with Judith’s reaction.
 It seems fresh and natural, and memorable in many ways: there are subtle harmonic surprises that I particularly enjoyed.’
-Another Rilke setting, At Cana, was selected for the 2020 London Festival of Contemporary Church Music, only to be postponed.
+Another Rilke setting, At Cana, was selected, out of almost 250 submissions, for the 2020 London Festival of Contemporary Church Music, only to be postponed.
 Andrew Nethsingha called it ‘very beautiful’ when I sent it to him and has pledged to perform it at St John’s at some point.